All About Our 2022 Fall Harvest Dinner

 For years, I’ve had a vision of hosting a Harvest Dinner on our property using exclusively ingredients grown in our organic garden.
 Finally this year I made that dream a reality!
 I invited family and friends to enjoy a 4-course vegetarian meal prepared by an amazing local chef.

-Here’s a look at how we planned our Fall Harvest Dinner so that you can do the same!
+Here’s a look at our 2022 Fall Harvest Dinner!

 This post covers: